 Most of the time, professional photographers deliver products and services at a level of quality that meets or even surpasses client expectations.
-Photographers come on time for a scheduled shoot, they produce beautiful images, and they deliver photos on time.
+Photographers come on time for a scheduled shoot, produce beautiful images, and deliver photos on time.
 No problem.

 However, just like in any business, there are times when things get unintentionally messed up.
 For example, the photographer may fail to show up at the appointed time or venue for one reason or another.
 Photos may not be shot to the required specifications, or there may be delays in the delivery.
 While many clients are considerate, some can get really upset or disappointed due to the mishap.

 If their concerns are not addressed properly, a photographer can lose these clients forever.
-Worse, the dissatisfied customer may pass along the word of his bad experience to other people, negatively affecting your ability to gain new photography business.
+Worse, the dissatisfied customer may pass along the word of his bad experience to other people, negatively affecting your ability to gain a new photography business.

 While they are rare for a professional photographer who constantly delivers quality results, customer complaints are bound to come at one time or another.
 Whatever the customer’s decision is—whether he forgives the photographer, gives him another chance to serve him, understands the situation, or abandons him—depends on how the photographer handles the situation.

 If you messed up and your customer gets upset, don’t panic or give in to the customer’s demands just to appease him.
 You can diffuse the situation professionally and efficiently by using the HEAT process.

 H – Hear the customer out.

 Listen to what he has to say.
 Don’t interrupt him.
 Hearing him out has two benefits.
 One, by letting him vent out his frustrations, he begins to gradually calm down.
 Once he is calm, he is more likely to listen to you.